 Although OMB Circular A-133 exempts commercial (for profit) organizations from single audit requirements, the pass-through entity has an obligation to ensure that for-profit subrecipients comply with Federal awards.
-Contracts should describe applicable compliance requirements under the Federal subrecipients' compliance award(s) and for-profit responsibility.
+Contracts should describe applicable compliance requirements under the Federal award(s) for-profit subrecipients' compliance and responsibility.
 Additionally, for-profits entities may be subject to certain specific audit requirements of individual Federal grantor agencies.
 For example, Section 667.200 (b)(2)(ii) of the Federal Regulations for WIA states, "Commercial organizations which are subrecipients under Workforce Investment Act (WIA) title I, and which expend more than the minimum level specified in OMB Circular A-133 (\$500,000) must have either an organization-wide audit conducted in accordance with A-133 or a program specific financial and compliance audit."